anhelus/pcs/docs/material/01_python/01_intro/02_operators/02_operators.en.md

 2
 ```

+In the above examples, we see how the addition (`+`), multiplication (`*`), and subtraction (`-`) operators work with numeric values.
+The interpreter evaluates the expressions and returns the corresponding results.

 ### Division

-Divisions always return a floating-point number.
+When performing division, the result is always a floating-point number.
 For example:

 ```py
 >>> 16 / 3